jonbig/Data_Science_Portfolio/data_visualization_projects/local_candidate_dashboard/README.md

 ## **3. Process data by cleaning and checking the information.**

-The next step is to upload the 4 data datasets into MySQL Workbench to clean and process the data with SQL.
-[Click here to view the SQL code used to clean the data for all 4 tables](https://github.com/jonbig/Data_Science_Portfolio/blob/main/data_visualization_projects/local_candidate_dashboard/local_candidate_dashboard_data_cleaning.sql)
+The next step is to upload the data datasets into MySQL Workbench to clean and process the data with SQL.
+Many SQL queries were required to clean and process this data.
+[You can view all of those queries here](https://github.com/jonbig/Data_Science_Portfolio/blob/main/data_visualization_projects/local_candidate_dashboard/local_candidate_dashboard_data_cleaning.sql)

 ## **4. Analyze data to find patterns, relationships, and trends.**